amussey/opendoor-takehome-coding-challenge/README.md

      + The output of this app has been linted against [GeoJSONlint.com](http://geojsonlint.com).
  - [X] Your API should correctly filter any combination of API parameters.
  - [X] Use a datastore.
      + This projected is backed my MySQL.
-The Heroku deploy script creates a ClearDB MySQL instance for storing and manipulating the data.
+The Heroku deploy button creates a ClearDB MySQL instance for storing and manipulating the data.

 Bonus Points:
  - [X] Pagination via web linking (http://tools.ietf.org/html/rfc5988).